raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### summarizing our conveniences

 We've transformed `catenation` and `union` from binary to n-ary functions.
-Because we did so by applyimnhg the binary functions we already had, we preserve what we have learned about them, that given descriptions for two or more finite state automata as arguments, the description returned will be for a finite state automaton.
+Because we did so by applyimnhg the binary functions we already had, we preserve what we have learned about them, that given descriptions for two or more finite-state automata as arguments, the description returned will be for a finite-state automaton.

 We also created `any` and `string`, recognizers for sets of symbols and strings of symbols.
 Since we implemented these with `symbol`, `union`, and `catenation`, we know that the descriptions they produce are for finite-state automata.

 We created `zeroOrOne` and `oneOrMore`, functions that transform recognizers.
-Since wwe implemented these with `EMPTY`, `union`, and `catenation`, we know that given descriptions of finite state automata, they return descriptions of finite state automata.
+Since wwe implemented these with `EMPTY`, `union`, and `catenation`, we know that given descriptions of finite-state automata, they return descriptions of finite-state automata.

-In sum, we now have some very convenient tools for building finite state automata that recognize languages.
+In sum, we now have some very convenient tools for building finite-state automata that recognize languages.
 Tools that are very familiar to regex users:

 - Regex allows us to specify strings of symbols, e.g. `/foo/`;
 - Regex allows us to specify sets of symbols, e.g. `/[abc]/`;